jamielapointe/modern_cpp_template/README_building.md

 2. Configuring the project
 3. Building the project

 For the subsequent builds, in case you change the source code, you only need to repeat the last step.

 ## (1) Specify the compiler using environment variables

 By default (if you don't set environment variables `CC` and `CXX`), the system default compiler will be used.

 CMake uses the environment variables CC and CXX to decide which compiler to use.
 So to avoid the conflict issues only specify the compilers using these variables.

 ### Commands for setting the compilers

-- Debian/Ubuntu/MacOS
-  Set your desired compiler (`clang`, `gcc`, etc):
+- Debian/Ubuntu/MacOS Set your desired compiler (`clang`, `gcc`, etc):

   - Temporarily (only for the current shell)
-  - Run one of the followings in the terminal:
+  - Run one of the following in the terminal:

     - clang